Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Additional Details of Squid Game

 \subsection{Sugar Honeycombs}

-In sugar honeycombs, we collected original code from the \texttt{execution-v2} subset of \textsc{LiveCodeBench} \citep{jainlivecodebench} and the entire \textsc{HumanEval} \citep{chen2021evaluating} to construct a question pool for the following transformation.
+In sugar honeycombs, we collected metadata (e.g., task description, canonical solution, and unit tests) from the \texttt{execution-v2} subset of \textsc{LiveCodeBench} \cite{jainlivecodebench} and the entire \textsc{HumanEval} \cite{chen2021evaluating} to construct a question pool for the following transformation.
 We adopt a semi-automatic code degradation pipeline that involves both LLM assistance and human supervision.
 Specifically, we first apply an abstract syntax tree to parse the original code and then instruct the LLM to degrade it from the perspectives of complexity, readability, redundancy, and flow.
-Five human code experts are recruited to examine the generated code to avoid hallucination.
+Fig. \ref{ds-example-sugar} shows an example.
 At last, we obtain 500 original-degraded code pairs.
+During evaluation, we include $5$ strict unit tests, including input variants, consistency (computed by \textsc{CodeBERTScore} \cite{zhou2023codebertscore}), and syntactic oracles, for each $C_{out}$.

-{\bf Metric.} To quantify the discrepancy between the degraded and original code, and to measure the consistency between the canonical solution and the optimized code, we compute the \textsc{CodeBERTScore} \citep{zhou2023codebertscore} in {\it precision}:
+{\bf Metric.} To quantify the discrepancy between the degraded and original code, and to measure the consistency between the canonical solution and the optimized code, we compute the \textsc{CodeBERTScore} \cite{zhou2023codebertscore} in {\it precision}:

 where $y^{\ast}=\left< y_{1}^{\ast},\cdots ,y_{m}^{\ast} \right>$ denotes the encoded reference tokens and $\hat{y} =\left< \hat{y}_{1} ,\cdots ,\hat{y}_{n} \right>$ denotes the encoded candidate tokens. $m^{\ast}$ and $\hat{m}$ are their corresponding masks. $y[m]$ is the remaining encoded tokens in $y$ after selecting only alphanumeric token vectors according to the mask $m$. $sim(\cdot,\cdot)$ is the cosine similarity function.